 The OO certifying the claim shall be approved by the NAC per 4.2.3b and shall follow 4.3.1 to 4.3.5, and 4.4.1.
 The .igc file from all FRs used must be submitted with the claim (see also 3.3.3b for high altitude claims).
-The OO shall provide control (3.0d) of each FR by noting its type & serial number, and inspect its installation as described in the approval document for each FR.
+An OO shall provide control (3.0d) of each FR by noting its type & serial ID, and inspect its installation as described in the approval document for each FR.
+This data is to be made available to the OO present during the transfer of data after the landing (4.3.3) and to the Data Analyst (4.3.4).

-- 3.3.1 Position evidence Position evidence shall be taken from the .igc file. - a.
+3.3.1 Position evidence Position evidence shall be taken from the .igc file.

+- a.
 RELEASE POINT The position data shall clearly indicate the release point (or MoP stop).
 If a MoP is not being used, the pilot should descend or make a steep turn as soon as possible.
 The release point shall be taken at the start of this turn or descent.
 See SC3C-10.8b. - b.
 START/FINISH LINE Where a start line and/or finish line is required, the position data must show that the glider crossed it in the correct direction per 1.3.1 and 1.3.2. - c.
 TURN POINTS ACHIEVED For declared turn points, the position data must show that a fix was recorded within the OZ or a straight line between consecutive valid fixes passes through the OZ.
 When a turn point is not required to be declared, a fix is selected post-flight. - 3.3.2 Time evidence Start or finish time is determined by linear interpolation between the last fix before crossing and the first fix after crossing the start or finish line.
 The data sampling rate in each FR must be set to at least once per minute. - 3.3.3 Altitude evidence GPS altitudes use the WGS84 Ellipsoid for the zero altitude datum. - a.
-Up to 15,000 metres, pressure data recorded by an FR shall be used. - Above 15,000 metres, GPS altitude data from an IGC-approved High Altitude Flight Recorder (HAFR) shall be used. - For more details on HAFRs, see the Technical Specification for IGC-approved Flight Recorders, Annex B (SC3B), and Annex C (SC3C). - c.
+A copy of the calibration certificate of each FR used shall be submitted with the claim. - b.
+Up to 15,000 metres, pressure data recorded by an FR shall be used.
+Above 15,000 metres, GPS altitude data from an IGC-approved High Altitude Flight Recorder (HAFR) shall be used.

+For more details on HAFRs, see the Technical Specification for IGC-approved Flight Recorders, Annex B (SC3B), and Annex C (SC3C).

+- c.
 For altitude flights, both GPS and pressure altitude shall be recorded.
 The resulting profiles of the GPS and pressure altitudes must correspond to ensure no anomaly is present in the evidence. - d.
 For a gain-of-height record claim having a high point above 15,000 metres, the evidence for the low point shall also come from GPS altitude data. - e.
 Start or finish altitude is determined by linear interpolation between the last fix before crossing and the first fix after crossing the start or finish line.